How to Prevent and Treat Running-Related Hip Pain

 Side leg raises

-Your physiotherapist may also have suggestions of exercises to minimise hip strain.
-Don't miss Try These 6 Yoga Poses to Boost Strength!
+Your physical therapist may also have suggestions of exercises to minimize hip strain.
+Don’t miss Try These 6 Yoga Poses to Boost Strength!

-3.Warm Up Before RunningMovements and drills like leg swings, high knee marches and arch taps can help loosen up your hips, improve your range of motion, and activate the muscles to reduce your risk of injury.
+3.Warm Up Before RunningMovements and drills like leg swings, high knee marches, and arch taps can help loosen up your hips, improve your range of motion, and activate the muscles to reduce your risk of injury.
 See more ideas on warm-ups to do before you run.
-If you're working with a physiotherapist, they may offer specific warm-up exercises to do, too.
+If you're working with a physical therapist, they may offer specific warm-up exercises to do, too.

 4.Pause to Stretch During Your Run

 For some, it might help to pause and stretch while out on your run.
-If you think this might help, double-check with a physiotherapist or doctor to determine the best stretches for you.
-And while you're out, make sure you stop somewhere well lit and out of the way of any traffic.
+If you think this might help, double check with a physical therapist or doctor to determine the best stretches for you.
+And while you’re out, be sure to stop somewhere well lit and out of the way of any traffic.
 Some simple stretches may include lifting your knee and hugging it to your chest or performing a standing figure four.
-If you're prone to hip problems, you might consider incorporating a few hip-focused yoga sessions into your week, though again, talk with your doctor about this as some movements might not be right for you.
+If you’re prone to hip problems, you might consider incorporating a few hip-focused yoga sessions into your week, though again, talk with your doctor about this as some movements might not be right for you.

 5.Wear a Pair of Well-Fitting Running Shoes